qbic-pipelines/rnadeseq/docs/usage.md

 - `test`
   - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters
+  - Includes links to test data, therefore needs no other parameters
 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)
 - `singularity`